kkomelin/kafka-experiment-1/README.md

 node src/consumer.mjs
 ```

-3. Run the producer as many times as you need:
+3. In a separate terminal session, rn the producer as many times as you need:

 ```shell_script
 node src/producer.mjs